parkertoddbrooks/ERA-Protocol/dialogue/readme.md

 1. Fork this repo
 2. Create a folder in `/contributors/` using your name or handle
 3. Add one `.md` file per fragment or moment (verbatim or excerpted)
-4. Optionally annotate with cues, reflections, or links to protocol terms
+4. Optionally annotate with cues, reflections, links to protocol terms or other model interpretation of excerpt
 5. Add your name + file to the Contributors list above
 6. Submit a pull request